 Wide engineered oak floorboards flowed from the hall to the living room and dining room, creating a modern uniformity through the spaces.
 The floors were also insulated from beneath.

 Our client had lived with just a ground floor bathroom and first floor WC.
 Importantly, he wanted facilities with shower on the first floor, so we converted one bedroom into a hotel chic bathroom.
-The previous ground floor room was turned into a utility space which now houses a new condensing boiler, washing machine and downstairs WC.
+A Victorian property renovation this may be, but we also transformed spaces beyond recognition.
+The previous ground floor bathroom was turned into a utility space which now houses a new condensing boiler, washing machine and downstairs WC.
 To account for the loss of one bedroom, we drew plans to convert the attic into a further bedroom.
 Our client decided to defer this work to phase 2.

 We fitted a large offset corner enclosure with concealed valve, fixed head rain shower and handset.
 To one side, a contemporary freestanding bath overlooked by a dramatic modern painting created a spectacular focal point.
 For privacy, we applied a window film depicting an old map of London to the the sash window.
 An electric heating mat under vinyl tiles provided warmth underfoot, with feature lights fitted in the floor to light up the bath.

 We then decorated and carpeted the other bedrooms and repaired the existing Victorian bedroom fireplace.